AjayKumar4/Distributed_File_System/README.md

 + Distributed transparent file access
 + Directory Service

-		The current position of each client is stored in their object on the server.
+    -The current position of each client is stored in their object on the server.
 There are functions that resolve paths
 + Caching (in the client)

-		a list of recently viewed items is stored a thread is charged with making sure items are discarded after a set  period of time.
+    -a list of recently viewed items is stored
+    -a thread is charged with making sure items are discarded after a set  period of time.
 + Locking

-		Items being written to or deleted require a lock Locks are stored in a list on the server
+    -Items being written to or deleted require a lock -Locks are stored in a list on the server
-		A thread has the task of checking that all of the locks have an 	owner who is active on the 		server.
+    -A thread has the task of checking that all of the locks have an owner who is active on the server.
 This process runs every minute.
 + Logging

-		All events are logged on the server and can be viewed
+    -All events are logged on the server and can be viewed

 threadpool.py file is downloaded from